 🍃 jordan bates is a dad, husband, friend, author of 5 books, rapper, space-holder, world traveler, and passionate explorer of what is

 P.P.S.
-If you want to dive deeper into the traps, dangers, and shadows of neo-advaita & (radical) nonduality—and the notion of freedom as a capacity to fluidly drift among reality’s numberless modes and find your own flowing center of gravity—watch these recent videos of mine:
+If you want to dive deeper into the traps, dangers, and shadows of neo-advaita & (radical) nonduality—and the notion of freedom as a capacity to fluidly drift among reality’s numberless modes and find your own flowing center of gravity—check out this playlist of mine on YouTube and watch my recent dialogue with Jessica Eve:

 if you have appreciated my creations over the past 12 years, you are welcome to make a donation to support my art/work/play. every donation—no matter how small—is more helpful than you know! thank you from my heart. you can make a one-time donation here: